1,000+ Opportunities

 Cultural projects eligible for funding include, but are not limited to, the following: Small or pilot cultural activities New or developing programs Organizational development Established annual events that serve the special needs of Spartanburg communities Special projects of high artistic quality that meet one or more of TAP's goals

-Based on current listing details, eligibility includes: Nonprofit organizations and professional artists in Spartanburg County, South Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations and professional artists in Spartanburg County, South Carolina.
+Confirm the full requirements in the official notice before applying.